SpeculativeCoder/UnrealEngine-HTML5-ES3/README.md

 _NOTE: To access the [fork](https://github.com/SpeculativeCoder/UnrealEngine) and the associated [Issues](https://github.com/SpeculativeCoder/UnrealEngine/issues?q=) and [Discussions](https://github.com/SpeculativeCoder/UnrealEngine/discussions?discussions_q=) sections you need your GitHub linked to your [Epic Games Account](https://www.epicgames.com/account/connected) or you will see [404 errors](https://github.com/UnrealEngineHTML5/Documentation/issues/12#issuecomment-597729773)._

 Packaged HTML5 projects work best in Firefox or Chrome-based browsers on Windows 10/11.
 They also seem to work for now in Firefox, Safari and Chrome-based browsers on MacOS.
-Other browsers/platforms may either not work or have graphical/performance issues.
-Mobile does not work (only checked iPhone, though).
+Mobile is experimental (only tested on iPhone, though).

 Development and packaging of HTML5 projects (i.e. building and using this fork of Unreal Editor) is done on Windows 10 (but 11 should also be OK).